How to Get Rid of Bed Bugs the Easiest Way Possible

 Don't let the bedbugs bite—or even enter your home in the first place.

 “Sleep tight and don’t let the bed bugs bite” was once little more than a folksy saying parents told their children before putting them to bed at night.
-Today, it’s more of a warning.
+Today, it’s more of a warning, and if you’re wondering how to get rid of bed bugs, it might be something you wish yourself before you go to sleep.

 According to a review of research conducted at the University of Arkansas, Fayetteville, bed bug infestations have been steadily on the rise since 2004, while researchers at the London School of Hygiene & Tropical Medicine found that bed bug complaints increased nearly 25 percent between 2000 and 2006 alone.

-And while most people think of bed bugs as primarily a nuisance, their damage extends well beyond the nasty bites they inflict.
+And while most people think of bed bugs as primarily a nuisance, their damage extends well beyond the nasty bites they inflict and the infested rooms and infested areas they take over.
 In addition to the thousands of dollars it can take to get rid of them, research suggests that bed bug infestations can have serious psychological consequences both during periods of infestation and after.

 So, whether you’re worried about these pests taking up residence in your home or have already spotted one creeping around, read on to discover these genius ways to eliminate bed bugs forever.
 And when you want to keep your whole house spotless, give the 20 Genius House-Cleaning Tricks That Will Blow Your Mind a whirl.

-The first step toward reducing your bed bug risk or finding out where they’re hiding is to keep your house as clean and clutter-free as possible.
+The first step toward reducing your bed bug risk or finding out where they’re hiding in an infested area is to keep your house as clean and clutter-free as possible.
 Keeping things organized and keeping piles of laundry, mail, or other junk from piling up around your home will give bed bugs fewer places to hide and make them easier to spot if they do sneak in.
-And when you want to learn more about how to keep your home shining like a dime, discover the 20 Secrets Housekeepers Won’t Tell You!

 Encase Your Mattress and Pillows